msanlop/uza/README.md

 ```

 ## TODO
-- Generics
+- Structs
 - Closures, lambda functions
-- Structs, methods
+- Generics and overloading for user functions
 - Iterators
 - Maps
 - Modules, stdlib
-- JIT, convert the interpreter to RPython and see how well it performs
+- JIT, add jitting to the VM or try using RPython
 - it never ends...